 There are several ways to stay connected to your child and the happenings at camp including social media, emails, letter writing, photos and the camp blog.

 If there is an emergency and you need to reach camp immediately during the summer, please use this number.
-It is my mobile phone and will be on during all hours of the day.
+It will connect to the Leadership Staff member on duty and will be on during all hours of the day.

 Please note, this number should only be used in the case of emergencies.
 Non-emergencies should still be directed to the main camp number (415) 997-8844.
 If you don’t get us directly it’s because we’re out having fun with your kids and we check messages frequently.